 Defects are the presence of small marks in the uniform pale background of the barcode or small absences in the dark bars.
 Their presence is shown by uneven peaks or troughs on the Scan Reflectance Profile.
 The size of the largest variation at any peak or trough is measured and compared to the Symbol Contrast.
-This is graded as shown below:
+This is graded as shown opposite:

 This is a measure of how easily a scanner can determine the different widths of the bars and spaces, taking into account the tolerances allowed for their variation from the ideal measurements.
 The verifier determines the edges between each bar and space at the mid-point between a peak and trough, and not where the Global Threshhold is crossed.
 Decodability is a measure of the dimensional accuracy of the barcode, and the verifier uses several calculations to determine this value.
-The percentages are again converted to grades as shown below:
+The percentages are again converted to grades as shown opposite:

 Calculating the final grade